Learn to guide change through

 - 18 semester credit hours, or 27 quarter credit hours, in studio art are required to demonstrate proficiency and disciplined commitment to visual art in 3 or more media

-- A portfolio of original art work: 15 examples in three or more different media demonstrating competence with art materials
+- A portfolio of original art work: 15 examples in at least three different media demonstrating competence with art materials in both 2D and 3D art.